practicalmess/jekyll-program/index.md

     </div>
   </div>
 </div>
-<p>{{ page.intro }}</p>
+<p>The entire show lasts around two hours. <span class="italic">Samantha Spade</span> is approximately 40 minutes and <span class="italic">After the Thin Man</span> is approximately 60 minutes with a 10 minute intermission in between.
+House doors open at 7:30 PM to give time to buy or pick up reserved tickets, purchase refreshments, and find your seat before the show starts at 8 PM.</p>

 <div class="buttonsAndLinks">
   <a href="{{ page.ticketLink }}" target="_blank" class="ticketLink">
     Buy or Reserve Your Ticket
   </a>
 </div>
-<p>The entire show lasts around two hours. <span class="italic">Samantha Spade</span> is approximately 40 minutes and <span class="italic">After the Thin Man</span> is approximately 60 minutes with a 10 minute intermission in between.
-House doors open at 7:30 PM to give time to buy or pick up reserved tickets, purchase refreshments, and find your seat before the show starts at 8 PM.</p>
+<p>{{ page.intro }}</p>
 <p>This year's Summer Mysteries are lighthearted in tone but they are murder mysteries that touch on more serious subjects, albeit in a humorous way.
 Both plays also include some loud and startling practical sound effects.
-For more information, please see the "About the Show" sections of the "Information and Accessibility" page liked below.</p>
+For more information, please see the "About the Show" sections of the "Information and Accessibility" page linked below.</p>
 <div class="buttonsAndLinks">
   <a href="directions">Directions</a>
   <a href="information">Information and Accessibility</a>